 k Prizzell, Unititled still fife.
 1962 rartist was obviously very much in the thrall of Pablo Picasso at this point.
-CHAPTER ONE I know what art is until somehody asks me Over the years in given many incurse, talks, cares, specifies, ventulogo, and even legst a dary, and in all that stilling and visiting is not in continue plipsology be energed, to a joint and still resident served of the product served of the In the early 1980s, Don Binney rang me from the Elam School of Art to say that the part-time tutor was creating all manner of emotional havoc with his aware-parde ideas.
+CHAPTER ONE I know what art is until somehody asks me In the early 1980s, Don Binney rang me from the Elam School of Art to say that the part-time tutor was creating all manner of emotional havoc with his aware-parde ideas.
 Could I come down and help him, Don, map up and do a brief stand-in until they could get a 'proper' tutor in?
 Tutorin humphing, I thought, what the hell is tutoring?
-Is alsed Don what I was supposed to do, and he said talk to the students, it y and driven what the healy's hoping to active, and then think of ways, based on you can experience, but might he he them get there.
-Share your frishing, really, So I started a real vost tout dialogue, which was an extra targeted and fictored version of the conversation if the en whisty with insyelled ment propers slice arriving in 1960 at Ilam School of Fine Arts, where basically none of us had a cue but set about.
-Immer now at the stranger modescular securities to usual varieties and accordance in an Controllectury in the Modes for soil amountage that all find this senterelline who containing in many affect that a content get them containing in many affect that and the stranger than containing in many affect that analysis partition get in a containing a many affect that analysis per a many affect that a many affect that the many affect that we might contend the a small part of which happening in the larger art words that party inverping on on our thinking at all, such was the peculiar matter.
-In the second the act, at the time many artists, with the year recognition, were produced under the Modes and the period that the Modes and the solid to the second that the many affects that the many affects that the produce that the half the less what do got are many that the bad so like are, or what the half to like a many affects that the period the many affects that the period that the period that the produced that the period tha which was fair enough, given how fair we were from the centre of things, but the real pro was that the Christchurch art scene, which, by definition, means all our lecturers, seemed to 1 23 1 restate, status as a general rank come, strain instate, future lay entirely in the loose rendering of the cover of that Mulk comic, which is almost entirely pendent of the rest of the composition, but it took me a couple of years to figure it out.
+Is alsed Don what I was supposed to do, and he said talk to the students, it y and driven what the healy's being in a chrieve, and then think of ways, based on you can experience, thin right he he them get there.
+Share your frishing, really, So I started a real vost tout dialogue, which was an extra targeted and ficknessed version of the conversation if been whitey with reyself enter my peers slice arriving in 1960 at Ilam School of Fine Arts, where basically none of us had a cue but set about.
+Immer now at the stranger modescular securities to consider securities and consideration and in the stranger modescular securities and analysis per securities and analysis per securities and analysis per securities and securities analysis per securities and sec which was fair enough, given how fair we were from the centre of things, but the real pro was that the Christchurch art scene, which, by definition, means all our lecturers, seemed to 1 23 1 restate, seems as a general rank come, strain instate, future lay entirely in the loose rendering of the cover of that Mulk comic, which is almost entirely pendent of the rest of the composition, but it took me a couple of years to figure it out.

 Dick Fritzell, Cubist study, 1971 I'm ducking back a bit here to my immediate post-art school years to make my point about starting somewhere.
-This was painted seven years after graduation and five years before the Alak cover, but retails in whem if the beauting.
+This was painted seven years after graduation and five years before the Alak cover, but retails in whom it of house.